ritaendicott/fall-2014-public/lec-15-lab/Readme.md

 sort  mapper_out.txt > reducer_input.txt
 python word_count_reducer.py < reducer_input.txt
 ```
+#Exercises
-#Exercises write a mapper and a reducer:
+Write a mapper and a reducer to:
-1. To compute a histogram of words length.
+1. Compute a histogram of words length.
 2.